 What is sofosbuvir and velpatasvir (Epclusa)?

 Sofosbuvir and velpatasvir treats specific genotypes of hepatitis C, and only in certain people.
-Use only the medications prescribed for you.
-Do not share your medicine with other people.
+Your doctor will perform tests to make sure sofosbuvir and velpatasvir is the right treatment for you.

 Sofosbuvir and velpatasvir may also be used for purposes not listed in this medication guide.